GreenZone Properties

 The Triangle

 The images above show an outline of the two parcels of land that together made up the property along with the layout of the proposed ten buildings.
 The colors represent different sizes ranging from 12,000 to 27,000 square feet for a total square footage of 162,012.
-A screenshot of an appraisal is also provided.

 Below is an architect's rendering of one of the buildings, designed to look and feel less like a warehouse and more like an office complex.